|

 Most bookstores will not carry self-published books because self-publishers seldom have the expertise or budget to seriously edit

-or market their books, they have not been through the checks and balances of traditional publishing houses, and because of retail restrictions, these books typically
+or market their books.
+They have not been through the checks and balances of traditional publishing houses, and because of retail restrictions, these books typically

 do not

-If you don't understand the difference, it breaks down like this: in self-publishing, you pay them; in traditional publishing, they pay you.
+If you don't understand the difference, it breaks down like this: In self-publishing, you pay them; in traditional publishing, they pay you.

 But sometimes self-publishing IS appropriate.
 It